TempleOkosun/Mining-OpenStackNova/README.md

 file did not provide sufficient error details to help understand why the json file was not being decoded properly.

 Also, PyGitHub documentation was not so robust.

+### How to use the tool
+Data collection script:
+1. clone the project repo
+2. cd into the project root directory
+3. you need to create a .env file at the project root directory and provide (ACCESS_TOKEN and GITHUB_USERNAME) <br>
+   ACCESS_TOKEN='token' <br>
+   GITHUB_USERNAME='user' <br>
+   Alternatively, you can also specify it directly in the main.py file and ignore the use of .env file
+4. You can change the target repo or time also in the main.py
+5. Run the main.py file.
+    ```
+    python main.py
+    ```
+    when it is done a data.json file is created.